 (ENG) Are Sixteen Heads Really Better than One?

-Introduction
+1. Introduction

 Transformers have revolutionized NLP by using multi‑head attention, where each layer contains multiple attention “heads” that learn to focus on different patterns in the input.
 The canonical Transformer‑large model uses 16 heads per layer (Vaswani et al., 2017), but this begs the question: are all of those heads necessary?

 In “Are Sixteen Heads Really Better than One?”, Michel et al. (2019) introduce a principled way to answer this via the Head Importance Score (HIS).
-By measuring how sensitive the model’s loss is to each attention head, they identify and remove heads that contribute very little—or even negatively—to performance.
-Their surprising finding is that most heads can be pruned with negligible impact, and in some cases, pruning actually improves accuracy.
+By measuring how sensitive the model’s loss is to each attention head, they identify and remove heads that contribute very little, or even negatively, to performance.

 Michel et al. run experiments on two settings to test generality:

-1. Machine Translation (MT):
+2.1 Machine Translation

-For both settings, the procedure is:
+For both settings, the procedure was:

 1. Fine‑tune the pre‑trained model to convergence on the task.